 Over the course of a 40-year career that has spanned more than 80 countries, award-winning journalist Buzzy Gordon has been a reporter, editor, and travel writer on five continents.
 His work has appeared in USA Today (where he was a regular travel columnist), National Geographic Traveler, The Los Angeles Times and The Washington Post, among other leading publications.
 Buzzy is the author of Frommer’s Jerusalem Day by Day Guide and a contributor to publications in Isael and the United States.

 Mary Jo Manzanares‘ travel ethos is value luxury – that sweet spot where experience and price intersect to create WOW!
-She writes at Traveling with MJ, is the Conference Director for TBEX, and is a frequent speaker at travel industry events.
+She writes at Traveling with MJ, is the former Conference Director for TBEX, and is a frequent speaker at travel industry events.
 In addition to traveling, Mary Jo is a big fan of food and wine, reading, spa treatments, wandering in a museum, and discovering new places and things.
 She lives in Seattle where she has always has a bag packed, ready for the next big adventure.

 Mike Dunphy is freelance writer and editor in New York City.
 Predominantly he writes about arts, culture, and travel for a variety of publications including USA Today, Travel & Leisure, Huffington Post, American Way, Time Out, Wild Junket, and Beer Advocate.
 Check out more of his work at www.michaeldunphy.com